ztzeng/Data-Visualization-using-Tableau/README.md

 # Data-Visualization-using-Tableau
-A collection of my sheets and dashboards using Tableau.
+A collection of my visualizations using Tableau.

 Datasets available at: https://www.superdatascience.com/pages/tableau